Phalanx-Ai/ex-monitora/component_config/component_short_description.md

-The extractor for media monitoring from Monitora
+The media monitoring of Czech/Slovak media from Monitora